• 51

 • 188

 An age-old proposal that to be is to be a unity, or what I call a grouping, is updated and applied to the question “Why is there something rather than nothing?”
 (WSRTN).
-I propose that a thing exists if it is a grouping.
-A grouping ties zero or more things together into a new unit whole and existent entity and is similar in meaning to the more familiar terms unity, one, and aggregate.
-An example of tying zero things together is the empty set.
-Next, in regard to WSRTN, when we subtract away all…Read more
+I propose the straight-forward idea that a thing exists if it is a grouping which ties zero or more things together into a new unit whole and existent entity.
+A grouping is visually manifested as the surface, or boundary, of the thing.
+In regard to WSRTN, when we subtract away all existent entities, the resulting "nothing" is …Read more